tjknoth/resyn/README.md

   some bugs with constraints involving abstract potentials.
   One can also use [CVC4](https://cvc4.github.io/) as a (currently slow) backend.
 To do so, install a version of CVC4 released after 4/20/20, and set `--res-solver=cvc4`.
+* Resyn now supports resource bound inference, via the technique pioneered by [RAML](www.raml.co).
+This approach only admits the inference of _constant_ resource bounds.
+To infer an upper bound, simply use the `--infer` flag.
+  Note that the order in which abstract potential parameters are declared specifies their relative importance.
+That is, if one wants to declare a list type admitting third-degree polynomial bounds, the abstract potential parameter corresponding to the coefficient of the highest-degree term should be declared last (rightmost).
+Inference has only been tested with z3 version 4.8.8 -- use an earlier version at your own risk (we had soundness issues when using v4.7.1, for example, but have not tested all versions).

 ## Papers ##
 Technical details on the language and type system can be found in the research